Dave Brown (cornerback): Pittsburgh Steelers

-Brown was selected in the first round of the 1975 NFL Draft by the defending Super Bowl champion Pittsburgh Steelers (26th overall pick).
+Brown was selected in the first round of the 1975 NFL draft by the defending Super Bowl champion Pittsburgh Steelers with the 26th overall pick.
+Head coach Chuck Noll was surprised to see Brown still available in the first round when it came time for their selection, as he described him as a "hitter; a quality player and person; a leader on the field."
 As a rookie in 1975, he appeared in 13 games, none as a starter, for the Super Bowl X champions.
 Brown returned 22 punts for 217 yards, an average of 9.9 yards per return.